amplication/docs/docs/getting-started/first-app.md

 ## Step 3 - Add Entity Fields

 To describe your project add some new fields.
-For the purpose of this tutorial, add these fields:
+For this example, add these fields:

 - **Name** – for saving the project name
 - **Description** – for saving a more detailed description of the project